-- Prerequisite: Current enrollment in 201-501 - Length: 81 Hours, 27 Workshops - Days/Times: Saturdays from 9:30 AM to 12:30 PM and 1:30 PM to 4:30 PM Mondays and Thursday from 3:00 PM to 6:00 PM - Attend: 4 Practicum Workshops are scheduled each week, attend as many as your schedule permits - Instructor/Student Ratio: 1:50
+- Prerequisite: Current enrollment in 201-501 - Length: 81 Hours (27 Workshops) - Time: Saturdays, 9:30 a.m.
+TO 12:30 P.M./1:30 p.m. to 4:30 p.m.
+Mondays and Thursdays, 3:00 p.m. to 6:00 p.m. - Attend: 3-4 workshops are scheduled each week, attend as many as your schedule permits - Instructor/Student Ratio: 1:50

-Fourteen (14) Practicum workshops are required during Hypnotherapy (Semester One).
-Thirteen Practicum workshops (13) are required during Clinical Hypnotherapy (Semester Two).
+Fourteen (14) Practicum workshops are required during semester one.
+Thirteen (13) Practicum workshops are required during semester two.
 Students are encouraged to attend as many practicum workshops as they are able.
-After completion of the required workshops for first and second semesters, any additional practicum workshops will be credited towards the elective hour requirement for Semester Two (2).

 Practicum workshops are an important part of HMI's training.
 It is in these workshops that students perfect the skills of hypnotic inductions and hypnotic techniques.
-Scheduling Saturday workshops, both, in the morning and afternoon, gives the student the opportunity to attend one, the other, or both.
-Practicum workshops are also periodically scheduled on weekdays from 3:00 PM to 6:00 PM and weeknights from 7:00 PM to 10:00 PM to create additional options for workshop attendance.
+Scheduling Saturday workshops, both in the morning and afternoon, gives the student the opportunity to attend one or both.
+Practicum workshops are also scheduled on Mondays and Thursdays, 3:00 p.m. to 6:00 p.m.